Cora Pearl Review Covent Garden

 Seeing that it was close to Christmas, sprouts and bacon £5 was on the menu and of course on our table.

-What stopped the clock from the sides was the simply named dish “chips”.
-But they were much more than that – in fact they were pure wow.
-These could be the saviour of the restaurant, bringing it back to life from Covid.
-Witness: finely sliced potatoes left to loiter in oven, then the layers are pressed and cooled before being cut into 4in planks.
-Then they’re fried to an amber-tinged golden.
-Each one is like a dozen of the best chips ever, pressed together with crunch to their core.
-It is the humble spud elevated to grandeur levels and eclipses anything else I’ve had.
+What truly stopped the clock from the sides was the deceptively simple dish, “chips.”
+But these were so much more – pure wow.
+They might just be the restaurant’s saviour, bringing it back to life post-Covid.
+Picture this: finely sliced potatoes, left to loiter in the oven until just right.
+The layers are then pressed, cooled, and cut into 4-inch planks before being fried to an amber-tinged golden perfection.
+Each one is like a dozen of the best chips you’ve ever had, pressed together with crunch running through to the core.
+The humble spud, elevated to grandeur, eclipsing anything else I’ve tried.

-Caramelised apple mille fuelle £8 come with pastry that shatters beneath the teeth, piped caramel and apple gel.
-On top there’s a luscious evaporated milk ice cream – you’d think things won’t get better but they do.
+The caramelized apple mille-feuille (£8) features delicate pastry that shatters beneath your teeth, layered with piped caramel and apple gel.
+Crowned with a luscious evaporated milk ice cream, you’d think things can’t get better – and then somehow it does.

-I went over to the semi open kitchen to congratulate the chef on cooking such profound potatoes and he returned the favour by giving us another portion on the house!
+I wandered over to the semi-open kitchen to congratulate the chef on crafting such profound potatoes.
+To my delight, he returned the favour with another portion – on the house!

 During visit two – we ate upstairs